-Skywalk construction in Dhamapur Lake, fishing contracts in dams of Palghar and beautification of lakes in
+Skywalk construction in Dhamapur Lake, fishing contracts in dams of Palghar and beautification of lakes in rtefact discovered around Jamsar Lake (Sachin Desai

 Thane, Raigad & Palghar districts are examples of nexus of local politicians and contractors.
 Our natural heritage is threatened by these politicians-contractors nexuses.
 On the pretext of facility and beautification some whimsical structures have been erected, damaging the ecology and creating threat.
 By these activities, there is erosion of the very foundation of sustainable economies, livelihoods, food security, health and quality of life in the Konkan region of Maharashtra.